Makeover over a small bathroom on a budget with creative ideas and DIYs for eclectic glam style that you can do in a weekend!

 And that, my friend, is how I made over our bathroom in two afternoons.
 What a difference right?
 I wanted to give you a resource list so you can easily recreate the look.

 Use these small bathroom makeover tips and shopping guide to makeover your bathroom quickly!
+You can also find my favorite colorful bathroom curtains and more bathroom refresh ideas on a budget in this post.

 Have you done any recent weekend projects?
 Leave me a comment and let’s chat.